aidangildea/March-Madness-Prediction/README.md

 # March-Madness-Prediction

-The Outliers are analyzing data from the 2015-2019 D1 College Basketball seasons to create predictions about what may have happened in March Madness 2020.
+As part of the course STA 199: Intro to Data Science, we analyze data from the 2015-2019 D1 College Basketball seasons to create predictions about what may have happened in March Madness 2020.
 Our main research question is: What statistical factors most attribute to success in March Madness for teams?

 Dimensions: 1757 x 24